CSRG-Group/dcs-notes.github.io/_CS140/secure-email.md

 part: true
 ---

-## How email is delivered
+***Some terminology.***

-**Email domain:** Warwick domain, cambridge domain, google domain. e.g. “@warwick.ac.uk”
+- **Email domain:** Warwick domain, cambridge domain, google domain. e.g. “@warwick.ac.uk”

-**Email client**: Thunderbird, Outlook etc.
+- **Email client**: Thunderbird, Outlook etc.

-**Email Servers:**
+- **Email Servers:**
   - SMTP – responsible for sending email to their 	destinations
   - IMAP or PoP3 servers – responsible for retrieving emails sent by the sender.

+## How email is delivered

+1. User begins by using the **email client**, which connects to the SMTP server and sends the server the email address of the recipient, the name of the sender, and the body of the message.
+   - SMTP breaks down the recipient’s email into 2 parts: the name (before the @) and the domain (after the @)
+2. If the domain of recipient and sender are **identical**, the SMTP server hands the message to the PoPe or IMAP server for that particular domain.
+3. Otherwise, SMTP communicates with the Domain Name Server (DNS) for the IP address of the SMTP server in the other domain.
+4. The SMTP server at the senders side sends the email message to the SMTP server at the recipient’s end, which then hands the message to the PoP3 server for the recipient’s domain.

+> If SMTP server cannot connect to the other SMTP server, the message goes into a **sendmail queue**.
+>
+> - The server will periodically try to resend messages in the queue.
+> - After several failures, the server will give up and return the mail undelivered.

+The PoP3 server for each domain maintains a list of email accounts and a text file for each account.

+- When the server receives an email addressed to someone, it formats the email and appends the formatted email to the account’s text file.
+- When the recipient checks their email with the email client, the email client
+  - queries the PoP3 server to send a copy of their text file and tells the server to erase and reset the text file.
+  - This copy is saved on their local message and the text file is parsed into the separate messages.

 ## General Security Issues in Emails